AlperSrgn/VideoDownloader/README.md

 **Step 2 — Build the exe:**

-`$ pyinstaller --onefile --noconsole --add-binary "C:\Users\alper\PycharmProjects\VideoDownloader\.venv\Lib\site-packages\imageio_ffmpeg\binaries\ffmpeg-win-x86_64-v7.1.exe;." --add-data "notificationIcon.ico;." --add-data "previewIcon.ico;." --add-data "appIcon.ico;." --add-data "languages.py;." --add-data "settings.py;." --add-data "utils.py;." --add-data "downloader.py;." --hidden-import=plyer.platforms.win.notification main.py`
+`$ pyinstaller --onefile --noconsole --add-binary "C:\Users\alper\PycharmProjects\VideoDownloader\.venv\Lib\site-packages\imageio_ffmpeg\binaries\ffmpeg-win-x86_64-v7.1.exe;." --add-data "notificationIcon.ico;." --add-data "previewIcon.ico;." --add-data "appIcon.ico;." --add-data "languages.py;." --add-data "settings.py;." --add-data "utils.py;." --add-data "downloader.py;." --add-data "ytdlp_manager.py;." --hidden-import=plyer.platforms.win.notification main.py`

 <br>

-> ⚠️ **Important:** Always use the virtual environment's `python.exe` and `pip.exe` directly (as shown above) instead of the global `python` or `pip` commands.
-Using the global commands may cause an older or different version of yt-dlp to be bundled, which can break video downloads.
+> ⚠️ **Important:** Always use the virtual environment's `python.exe` and `pip.exe` directly (as shown above) instead of the global `python` or `pip` commands, to make sure the exe is built with the correct versions of all packages.

 > ⚠️ **Important:** Don't forget to replace the _imageio-ffmpeg_ and the _pyinstaller_ file path in the PyInstaller command with your own path!